 When people talk about post traumatic stress disorder (PTSD), most people immediately think about members of the military.
 Those who see combat often experience post traumatic stress.
 Between 10 and 30 percent of veterans from any given conflict likely experience PTSD as a result.
-As sad as that statistic is, the rates of PTSD in those assaulted or abused by sexual predators is even higher.
+As sad as that statistic is, the rates of PTSD in those assaulted or abused by sexual predators are even higher.
 When it comes to survivors of sexual abuse and assault, the lifetime likelihood of developing PTSD is roughly 50 percent.

 This tragic statistic means that those who survive a sexual assault will require counseling and professional therapy, even medications, to work through their trauma.
 Working with an experienced personal injury attorney who represents sex abuse and rape victims in civil suits is a good idea.
 An attorney may be able to help you file a civil suit against liable parties to recover funds that can pay for treatment.